liquid-labs/policy-staff/policy/staff/procedures/Offboarding Staff.md

    ```
    3. Save the file in the archive folder created earlier.
    4. Email the contacts file to the offboarding user's manager.
+9. Once all the transfers have been completed, the user account can be deleted through the Google Workspace users page.
+   * Set a reminder for yourself if you need to check on the account and confirm that all transfer and archival processes have completed.

 #### References